What Is It Like to Rent a Car from Turo?

 Let’s face it, renting a car from a traditional rental car agency can be a pain at times.
-While the invention of phone apps and being able to make reservations online has made things a lot easier, the most annoying part is the hidden fees that are tacked on when you finally get to the counter.
+While the invention of phone apps has made things a lot easier, the hidden fees that get tacked on to the rental price are annoying.

 Don’t even get me started about being upsold.
 I know, the rental agency employees are just doing their jobs, but can’t they make things a little less stressful?
-Luckily, for a less-stressful experience, there’s Turo.com, a car-share marketplace.
+Luckily, for a less-stressful experience, there’s Turo, a car-share marketplace.

 Why is using Turo better than renting a car?

 To keep it simple, Turo is basically like Airbnb for cars.
-Car owners put their car up for “rent” on Turo.com and prospective renters can choose a location, date range, and time in which to rent a car of their choosing.
+Car owners put their cars up for “rent” on Turo, and prospective renters can choose a location, date range, and time in which to rent a car of their choosing.
 The best part is that since there are hundreds, if not thousands, of owners putting their cars up on Turo, there is a large number of different cars to choose from.
 Want a Dodge Viper for your wedding in Florida?
 There’s probably one that you can rent and have waiting for you at the airport upon arrival.

 My personal rental story

-Lo and behold, a beautiful white 2007 Honda S2000 popped up on my screen, the only one within 100 miles of me.
-The owner stated that there was a 400-mile limit on the car, however, I wasn’t worried as I planned to drive it around for only two days to get a good feel for it.
+Lo and behold, a beautiful white 2007 Honda S2000 popped up on my screen.
+It was the only one within 100 miles of me.
+The owner stated that there was a 400-mile limit on the car.
+However, I wasn’t worried.
+I planned to drive it around for only two days to get a feel for it.

-During the time I had it, the S2000 almost felt like I owned the car, which was the point, and it cemented the thought of buying one.
-A couple of days, later, I returned to the owner’s house.
+During the time I had it, the S2000 almost felt like I owned the car, and it cemented the thought of buying one.
+A couple of days later, I returned to the owner’s house.
 He took a few minutes to inspect it, gave me the thumbs-up, and then I was on my way home.
-A few months later, I bought my own Honda S2000, which I daily drove for over two years.
+A few months later, I bought my own Honda S2000, which I drove daily for over two years.

 Renting a car from Turo is so much easier than renting from a car rental agency that I would even suggest it to my grandmother.
 Even though she doesn’t drive.
 Would I do it again?
 In a heartbeat.
-Next time you need to rent a car, give Turo a try, you won’t regret it.
+Next time you need to rent a car, give Turo a try; you won’t regret it.